Noninterference Analysis of Irreversible Systems and Reversible Systems Featuring both Nondeterminism and Probabilities: Introduction

 \section{Introduction}

 The notion of noninterference was introduced in~\cite{GM82} to reason about the way in which illegitimate information flows can occur in multi-level security systems due to covert channels from high-level agents to low-level ones.
-Since the first definition, conceived for deterministic systems, in the last four decades a lot of work has been done to extend the approach to a variety of more expressive domains, such as nondeterministic systems, systems in which quantitative aspects like time and probability play a central role, and reversible systems; see, e.g., \cite{FG01,Ald06,Man11,HS12,VS98,SabSan00,BT03,ABG04,AB09,HMPR21,EABR25} and the references therein.
+Since the first definition, conceived for deterministic systems, in the last four decades a \blue{vast amount} of work has been done to extend the approach to a variety of more expressive domains, such as nondeterministic systems, systems in which quantitative aspects like time and probability play a central role, and reversible systems; see, e.g., \cite{FG01,Ald06,Man11,HS12,VS98,SabSan00,BT03,ABG04,AB09,HMPR21,EABR25} and the references therein.
 Likewise, to verify information-flow security properties based on noninterference, several different approaches have been proposed ranging from the application of type theory~\cite{ZM04} and abstract interpretation~\cite{GM18} to control flow and equivalence or model checking~\cite{FPR02,Mar03,AB11}.

-Noninterference guarantees that low-level agents cannot infer from their observations what high-level ones are doing.
+Noninterference guarantees that low-level agents cannot infer from their observations what \blue{happens at the} high level.
 Regardless of its specific definition, noninterference is closely tied to the notion of behavioral equivalence~\cite{Gla01} because, given a multi-level security system, the idea is to compare the system behavior with high-level actions being prevented and the system behavior with the same actions being hidden.
 A natural framework in which to study system behavior is given by process algebra~\cite{Mil89a,BHR84,BW90}.
 In this setting, weak bisimilarity~\cite{Mil89a} has been employed in~\cite{FG01} to reason formally about covert channels and illegitimate information flows as well as to study a classification of noninterference properties for irreversible nondeterministic systems.

 In~\cite{EABR25} noninterference analysis has been extended to reversible systems, which feature both forward and backward computations.
 Reversibility has started to gain attention in computing since it has been shown that it may achieve lower levels of energy consumption~\cite{Lan61,Ben73}.
 Its applications range from biochemical reaction modeling~\cite{PUY12,Pin17} and parallel discrete-event simulation~\cite{PP14,SOJB18} to robotics~\cite{LES18}, wireless communications~\cite{SPP19}, fault-tolerant systems~\cite{DK05,VKH10,LLMSS13,VS18}, program debugging~\cite{GLM14,LNPV18a}, and distributed algorithms~\cite{Yca93,BLMMRS23}.